-Scotland is one of the most wildly romantic countries in the world, and also happens to be the country I call home.
+Scotland is one of the most wildly romantic countries in the world, and it also happens to be the country I call home.
 There’s lots to love here: bagpipes, highland dancing, tartan, the Scottish Highlands, haggis, Irn Bru, the accent, and of course, kilts!

 Scotland Cheat Sheet